-We have always been big believers in the importance of architects having hands on experience in construction and fabrication so that they/we truly understand the craft.
+I have always been a big believer in the importance of architects having hands on experience in construction and fabrication so that they/we truly understand the craft.

 Welcome to Atelier-day!

 On the first Friday of each month we put away the mouse and keyboard, step away from our desks, and turn the office into a true workshop.
 It is a day of exploration and testing of ideas in a real and tangible way.
 There are no rules.
 We can mock up details that we are developing for a current project, or work in different media and let things evolve organically.
 The point is the total departure from the typical business day and the total immersion in craft.
 It is a day to create, sculpt, explore, test, make mistakes, and learn from it all.